garrett/TweetLanes-design/README.md

 would be nice to also export to a standars-based editable format (such as PDF, SVG, OpenDocument, etc.) that anyone can use (especially for software that costs money, so others have no restrictions editing it).

+Overall, when contributing, remember these three rules:

+1. Be nice
+2. Make great stuff
+3. Have fun!